- Profit or Loss From Business

 Enter your business address.
 Show a street address instead of a box number.
 Include the suite or room number, if any.
-If you conducted the business from your home located at the address shown on Form 1040, page 1, you do not have to complete this line.
+If you conducted the business from your home located at the address shown on page 1 of your tax return, you do not have to complete this line.

 Generally, you can use the cash method, an accrual method, or any other method permitted by the Internal Revenue Code.
 In all cases, the method used must clearly reflect income.
 Unless you are a small business taxpayer (defined later in Part III), you must use an accrual method for sales and purchases of inventory items.
 Special rules apply to long-term contracts (see section 460 for details).